|Captain||B Stokoe, I Allchurch, B McKinney|

 An often entertaining, but ultimately catastrophic season which ended in relegation in an avalanche of goals.
 Although Newcastle scored 86 times they only kept a clean-sheet three times and conceded more than in any other season; a whopping 109 goals.

-As Mitten searched vainly for the right formula spending was heavy and youngsters were thrown into the side resulting in more players (34) being used than ever before.
+As Mitten searched vainly for the right formula spending was heavy and youngsters were thrown into the side resulting in more players (34) being used than ever before up to that point.

 United reached the Quarter-Final of the FA Cup where they were beaten by the incumbent Division 2 Champions, Sheffield United.
 This was also the first year of the League Cup and Newcastle's inaugural match in the competion saw them soundly beaten by Division 3 strugglers Colchester.